digiltd/oh-rtd-test/DSC-Alarm-Binding.md

 # DSC Alarm poll period.
 # Amount of time elapsed in minutes between poll commands sent to the DSC Alarm.
-# Valid values are 1-15 (Default = 1).
+# Valid values are 1-15 (default = 1).
 # Leave undefined if using default.
 #dscalarm:pollPeriod=

+# Suppress Acknowledgement Messages.
+# Set to 'true' (default = 'false') to suppress the display of Acknowledgement messages, such as
+#   the Command Acknowledge message after a poll command is sent.
+# Leave undefined if using default.
+#dscalarm:suppressAcknowledgementMsgs=true
 ```

 The primary setting will be the IP address of the EyezOn Envisalink 3/2DS interface or the serial port name of the DSC IT-100.
-The *password*, *usercode*, *baud*, and *pollPeriod* settings are optional.
+The *password*, *usercode*, *baud*, *pollPeriod*, and *suppressAcknowledgementMsgs* settings are optional.
 If not set, the binding will resort to the system defaults.

 ## Item Binding